dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-5 Reducing DTLB misses.md

 $ LD_PRELOAD=/usr/local/libjemalloc.so.2 MALLOC_CONF="thp:always" <your app command line>
 ```

 Windows only offers using huge pages in a way similar to the Linux THP per-process mode via the `VirtualAlloc` system call.
-See details in Appendix C.
+See details in Appendix B.

 ### Explicit vs. Transparent Hugepages